 - Developmental failure in the vermis (a portion of the brain)

 - Insufficient or absent amniotic fluid

 With a large portion of the United States population at risk, and health complications extending to everyone, not just pregnant women, we await further studies and the onset of mosquito season to find out if Zika will indeed be a severe threat in our area.

 Our best defense, for now, is prevention.
 Avoiding mosquitoes and mosquito bites is the best way to lower your risk for Zika Virus infection.
-Our traditional barrier spray eliminates 85-90% of the mosquitoes on your property on contact and continues to work for up to 3 weeks.
+Our traditional barrier treatment eliminates 85-90% of the mosquitoes on your property on contact and continues to work for up to 3 weeks.
 Call today to sign up for the season!